 - This next photo is a bowl of frozen tarragon after four days in the freezer, and you can see the bare stems where the leaves have fallen off.
 There were only a few stubborn leaves I had to pick off.

 - And this last one is not a very good photo because I took it at night, but here are the jars of frozen sage and tarragon leaves I ended up with.
 Each is slightly smaller than a mayonnaise jar, plenty of sage and tarragon for a lot of good dishes all winter long.
 Put the jars back in the freezer, then take out the frozen herbs as you need them.

 - The mint leaves are taking a bit longer to fall off the stems so I’m leaving them in the freezer a bit longer, but the frozen mint is also working out well.

-If anyone has other freezing methods for herbs or ideas for using frozen herbs, please let me know about it in the comments.
+If you have freezing methods or ideas for using frozen herbs, let us know about it in the comments.